monilM/monoR/README.md

 # PreRequisites
 Node,
 Yarn,
-Android and ios Configuration setup for Mobile
+Android and ios Configuration setup for Mobile,
 Web - Not specific requirement

 Steps to follow